-2. In February 2017, the Health and Wellbeing Board approved the development of the new Children and Young People's Plan (CYPP) for all children and young people in Worcestershire.
-It also agreed to strengthen the already well-established Connecting Families Strategic Group as the key partnership group to take responsibility for developing and implementing the CYPP and for this Strategic Group to be a formal sub-group of the Health and Wellbeing Board.

-3. In April 2017, the Health and Wellbeing Board received an update on the progress in developing the new CYPP and noted the emerging priorities and content.
+- 2. In February 2017, the Health and Wellbeing Board approved the development of the new Children and Young People Plan's (CYPP) for all children and young people in Worcestershire.
+It also agreed to strengthen the already well-established Connecting Families Strategic Group as the key partnership group to take responsibility for developing and implementing the CYPP and for this Strategic Group to be a formal subgroup of the Health and Wellbeing Board.
+See background papers - 3.
+In April 2017, the Health and Wellbeing Board received an update on the progress in developing the new CYPP and noted the emerging priorities and content.
 It also approved the look and feel of the new CYPP and the consultation and engagement plan.

-4. The Connecting Families Strategic Group has now met in its new format three times, and has actively led on the development of the CYPP.
-The Strategic Group formally recommended to the Health and Wellbeing Board to approve the new CYPP on the 11 July 2017.
-This recommendation was based on recognising that the new CYPP is the start of a journey, it simply sets out the overarching vision and ambition for all children and young people and as such will be refreshed/challenged on a regular basis.

-5. As the new CYPP needs to be owned by all agencies, the Connecting Families Strategic Group is also recommending that all agencies adopt the plan within their individual agency policy frameworks.
+See background papers - 4.
+The Connecting Families Strategic Group has now met, in its new format three times and has actively led on the development of the CYPP.
+Recognising that the new CYPP needs to be dynamic and refreshed/challenged on a regular basis, the Connecting Families Strategic Group is recommending that the Health and Wellbeing Board approves the new CYPP. - 5.
+As the new CYPP is owned by all agencies, the Connecting Families Strategic Group is also recommending that all agencies adopt the plan within their individual agency policy frameworks.